 Some regard journal writing as a health benefit, citing studies by James W. Pennebaker and Janel D. Segal.
 They claim, “Writing about important personal experiences emotionally... brings about improvements in mental and physical health”.
 This is including better stress management, strengthened immune systems and improvement in chronic illnesses such as asthma.

 Writing appears to be more than simple catharsis

 Oprah Winfrey offers an interesting perspective on why she journals, and why it is so important to her:

 “I have been journaling since I was fifteen years old.
 And after looking back over hundreds of my early entries, the bigger, deeper aha is realizing that words matter.
 When they are written and not just spoken, words last forever.
 My journals are a form of therapy for me.
 Not only as I process and give thanks for what I am experiencing at the moment.
 But there is a profound sacredness to paging through decades-old entries to rediscover who you are, what you value, and the dreams and goals you cherish.
 It’s astonishing to be able to track my own evolution.”

-Science is all too clear on this — a traditional journal is a far greater preference to a digital notepad because longhand is better than typing.
+Science is all too clear on this — a traditional custom journal is a far greater preference to a digital notepad because longhand is better than typing.
 The pen is mightier than the keyboard!

 A 2012 study from Indiana University discovered that children were better able to process letters and read successfully through handwriting.
 Similar research found that when children wrote by hand, they also wrote faster and were able to express more ideas.
 This suggests there are cognitive benefits to writing by hand, namely, it may help us process and understand concepts better.